After spending so much of 2017 on my own, I made it a plan in 2018 to build up more of a community in my life again.

 When my friend Pascale and I decided to backpack around Rajasthan, we knew that the Taj Mahal would be one sight we didn’t want to miss.
 Agra, where the famous monument is located, is just outside Rajasthan in Uttar Pradesh, but near enough to not be (too) much of a hassle to get to.

+How much does a trip to India cost?
 A look at the average per-day cost of backpacking India for two weeks on a mid-range budget.

 To continue my travel budgeting series around Asia, next up is India!